s0600204/playscript-autoscroller/README.rst

 Playscript Autoscroller
 =======================

-The **Script Scroller** is a utility permitting a play-script to scroll slowly up the screen, with the speed and direction controllable via an external MIDI controller.
+The **Playscript Autoscroller** is a utility permitting a playscript to scroll slowly up the screen, with the speed and direction controllable via an external MIDI controller.

-Thus, a sound operator may make use of an expression pedal to keep their place in the script, whilst keeping both hands on the faders of the sound desk.
+Thus, a sound operator may make use of an expression pedal to keep their place in the script, freeing up their hands for other tasks such as operating the faders of a sound desk.

 Dependencies
 ------------

-As a baseline, you will need ``python`` 3.8 or better, along with ``pip`` for that version.
+The dependencies fall roughly into two categories: those that can be installed via ``pip``, and those that cannot.

+The latter category currently comprises of the following:

+* python (3.8 or better)
+* Qt5
+* Qt5 SVG module

+Non-Windows systems also require:

+* Poppler
+* Poppler-Qt5 bindings (might be installed as part of Poppler)

+(These are for importing of pdf files, a feature not working on Windows at this time.)

-All other dependencies are installed automatically by ``pip``; the full list of run-time dependencies may be found in the ``setup.cfg`` file (build dependencies in ``pyproject.toml``).
+The dependencies that are installable via ``pip`` are installed thusly (if not already); the list of run-time dependencies may be found in the ``setup.cfg`` file, and build dependencies in ``pyproject.toml``.

+On the hardware side, it might be a good idea to have some form of MIDI controller, a pedal capable of outputting MIDI, or a controller

 Installation